2020 bra 44 1

 • Sunday: Rest

-Give yourself every advantage in the beginning
+Give yourself every advantage

 There are plenty of small ways to make running feel easier and more approachable.
 Take advantage of every hack you can!

 If you can help it, run at the coolest part of the day.
 Running in excessive heat and sun impairs performance and makes running feel more difficult.
+Many new runners like to start first thing in the morning when the weather is cooler, and when fewer people are outside, especially if they feel self conscious about running in front of others.

 Start your run hydrated, and be sure to drink plenty of water after exercise.
 Even a slight decline in hydration makes running more difficult for your body.